Tvalc/GCA/docs/Story/chapters/Ch2.md

 1. **Lost Keepsake**: Find photo of Tom's son for emotional closure
 2. **System Hack**: Help Lisa access secret menu in arcade machine
 3. **Artistic Vision**: Help Jen recreate meaningful mural from Earth
+4. **Special Forces**: Rescue a squad of special forces soldiers trapped in a combat simulation
+5. **SWAT Team**: Help a SWAT team escape from a corrupted training scenario
+6. **Redemption Arc**: Help a former hacker use their skills to protect other survivors

 ### Side Quests - Surface World
 1. **Medical Emergency**: Find antibiotics for sick resistance member
 2. **Signal Boost**: Repair communication tower to extend resistance range
 3. **Memory Lane**: Recover family photos from Tony and Hazel's home
+4. **Military Outpost**: Help establish a forward operating base for military resistance
+5. **Police Precinct**: Secure and fortify a police station as a resistance safe house
+6. **Rehabilitation**: Help a former criminal gang establish a community defense force

 ## Chapter Rewards & Progression